A bit about non-obviousness and theories

 A model of inventiveness for theories

 The dismissal-resistance-appropriation pattern called the “stages of truth” has been noted for well over a century (Shallit, 2005).
-Zihlman’s reference to “the same critics” suggests that the attempt to appropriate a new idea for tradition overlaps with, or closely follows, the stage of active resistance.
+Zihlman’s reference (above) to “the same critics” suggests that the attempt to appropriate a new idea for tradition overlaps with the stage of active resistance.
 This blog about appropriation uses recent examples to illustrate how pundits normalize or domesticate new results, claiming them for tradition.
-These examples indicate that the gatekeepers who challenge the validity and importance of a new idea are also the same people who attack its originality, both by selective quote-mining, and by mashing up new ideas with older ideas, so as to make the new ideas seem more incremental.
+These examples indicate that the gatekeepers who challenge the validity and importance of a new idea are the same people who attack its originality, e.g., by quote-mining older sources and mashing up new ideas with old ones, to make the new ideas seem more incremental.

-This presents a dual challenge to scientists attempting to advance knowledge via new theories, who face both (1) the ordinary scientific challenge of communicating the new idea and arguing for its importance and plausibility, and (2) the struggle to distinguish the new idea and defend its novelty against the work of gatekeepers.
-A new idea will not get the attention it deserves if gatekeepers are successful in convincing everyone that the idea is not new.
+This presents a dual challenge to scientists advancing the case for new theories: (1) the challenge of communicating the new idea and making a case for its importance and plausibility, and (2) the struggle to defend against the efforts of gatekeepers to undermine the idea and muddy the waters by blending it with old ideas.

-Although I knew from the beginning that we would face this dual challenge over the theory of arrival biases, the naked brutality of the appropriation process continues to stun me.
-The first shock was Lynch’s (2007) ridiculously bad take “The notion that mutation pressure can be a driving force in evolution is not new” (explained here) citing Charles Darwin, ourselves, and about a half-dozen others, none of whom proposed the same theory.
-The first major commentary on mutation-biased adaptation by someone not directly involved came out in TREE in 2019: it was a shameful hit-piece that misrepresented the theory and the empirical case, and offered multiple attempts at appropriation— the theory is merely part of the neutral theory, it comes from Haldane and Fisher, it is nothing more than contingency, it is the traditional view, etc (when I say “shameful hit piece”, I mean that TREE cooked up a highly negative piece without getting feedback from the people whose work was targeted, and when we objected to the garbage they published, we were not given space for a rebuttal).
+Dismissal, resistance, and appropriation are all evident in reactions to the theory of arrival biases proposed by Yampolsky and Stoltzfus (2001).
+Lynch (2007) writes that “The notion that mutation pressure can be a driving force in evolution is not new” (explained here) citing Charles Darwin, Yampolsky and Stoltzfus, and about a half-dozen others, none of whom proposed a recognizable theory of evolution by mutation pressure.
+The first major commentary on mutation-biased adaptation came out in TREE in 2019: it was a hit-piece that misrepresented the theory and the evidence, and offered multiple attempts at appropriation— the theory is merely part of the neutral theory, it comes from Haldane and Fisher, it is nothing more than contingency, it is the traditional view, etc.[1]

-Apparently I did not learn from these experiences, because I was once again dumbstruck when Cano, et al. (2022) came out, showing an effect of mutation-biased adaptation predicted from theory, and one press release presented this work literally as “helping to return Darwin’s second scenario to its rightful place in evolutionary theory” as if the main idea came from Darwin.
+Recently Cano, et al. (2022) showed an effect of mutation-biased adaptation predicted from theory, and one press release framed this effort literally as “helping to return Darwin’s second scenario to its rightful place in evolutionary theory” as if the main idea came from Darwin.

 Here I’m going to use the patent process as an example.
-Patenting an invention and proposing a theory are two different things, but the comparison is useful in my opinion.
+Patenting an invention and proposing a theory are two different things, but I think the comparison is useful.
 The law is often where philosophy meets practice: where abstract principles become the basis for adjudicating concrete issues between disputing parties— with life, liberty and treasure at stake.
+Note that patent law combines credit and novelty: it is about who gets to claim the untapped potential of an invention.

 Thus, newness is easy to understand: make one small improvement on prior art, and that is considered new under patent law.
 But improvement or newness is not enough.
 In order to be patentable, a new and useful invention must be a non-obvious improvement— non-obvious to a practitioner or knowledgeable expert.
 In the patent law for some other countries (e.g., Netherlands), the latter two criteria are sometimes combined by saying that the invention must be inventive, meaning both new and non-obvious.
 An example of an obvious improvement would be to take a welding process widely used with airframes and apply it to bicycle frames.

-The most distinctive (i.e., potentially non-obvious) aspects of the theory from Yampolsky and Stoltzfus (2001) are that (1) it focuses on the introduction process (the transient of an allele frequency as it departs from zero) as a causal process that leads to distinct rules that clash with the classic conception of population-genetic causes as mass-action forces shifting frequencies of pre-existing alleles; (2) it links tendencies of evolution to tendencies of variation without requiring neutrality or high mutation rates, in conflict with the mutation-pressure theory of Haldane and Fisher; and (3) it purports to unite disparate phenomena including effects of mutation bias, developmental bias, and the findability of intrinsically likely forms.
+The most distinctive (i.e., potentially non-obvious) aspects of the theory from Yampolsky and Stoltzfus (2001) are that (1) it focuses on the introduction process (the transient of an allele frequency as it departs from zero) as a causal process, distinguishing dual causation by origin and fixation (in contrast to the singular conception of population-genetic causes as mass-action forces that shifting frequencies); (2) it links tendencies of evolution to tendencies of variation without requiring neutrality or high mutation rates, in contrast to the mutation-pressure theory of Haldane and Fisher; and (3) it purports to unite disparate phenomena including effects of mutation bias, developmental bias, and the findability of intrinsically likely forms.

 The non-obviousness of a pop-gen theory of arrival biases

-Just because something is obvious does not mean it will be proposed.
+None of these sources actually proposes a population-genetic theory of arrival biases and distinguishes it from evolution by mutation pressure.
+This means that the theory is new, but it does not, by itself, mean that the theory is non-obvious.
 An idea could be obvious but no one writes it down because no one cares enough to do so.
-Indeed, a big problem here is that, typically, the people with the population-genetics expertise are not the same people as the developmentalists and paleontologists searching for internal causes.
+Indeed, historically, the people with the population-genetics expertise are not the same people as the structuralists searching for internal causes.
 Population geneticists are obsessed with selection, Fisher, selection, standing variation and selection.
-We could search through stacks of population genetics papers without finding out what anyone thinks about generative biases.
-I never tire of pointing out that Edwards (1977) is a book about theoretical population genetics, with hundreds of equations, and it does not have a mutation rate anywhere.
+We could read stacks of population genetics papers without finding out what anyone thinks about generative biases, which might as well be a reference to voodoo for most population geneticists.

-We could solve this problem with a time machine: go back into the 20th century, and get some theoreticians together with internalists to see if they could combine the classic idea of internal variational biases with population genetics.
-For instance, we could go back to the 1980s and get together some population geneticists with those early evo-devo pioneers like Pere Alberch literally calling for attention to developmental biases in the introduction of variation.
+We could solve this problem with a time machine: go back into the 20th century, and get some theoreticians together with internalist-structuralist thinkers to see if they could combine the classic idea of internal variational biases with population genetics.
+For instance, we could go back to the 1980s and get together some population geneticists with those early evo-devo pioneers (e.g., Pere Alberch) who were literally calling for attention to developmental biases in the introduction of variation.
 Maybe we could add some philosophers of science.

-In fact, we do not need a time machine, because this meeting of the minds actually happened, with results recorded in the scientific literature.
-In the late 1970s and early 1980s, Gould, Alberch and others began to suggest some kind of important evolutionary role for developmental “constraints” that might was not included in traditional thinking.
-I will quote from the wikipedia page on this:
+In fact, we do not need a time machine to understand how population geneticists would address structuralist thinking about the role of variation, because this meeting of the minds actually happened, with results recorded in the scientific literature.
+In the late 1970s and early 1980s, Gould, Alberch and others began to suggest some kind of important evolutionary role for developmental “constraints” that was not included in traditional thinking, as described on the wikipedia page for arrival bias:

 Similar thinking [about generative biases acting prior to selection] featured in the emergence of evo-devo, e.g., Alberch (1980) suggests that “in evolution, selection may decide the winner of a given game but development non-randomly defines the players” (p.
 665)[23] (see also [24]).
 Thomson (1985), [25] reviewing multiple volumes addressing the new developmentalist thinking— a book by Raff and Kaufman (1983) [26] and conference volumes edited by Bonner (1982) [27] and Goodwin, et al (1983) [28] — wrote that “The whole thrust of the developmentalist approach to evolution is to explore the possibility that asymmetries in the introduction of variation at the focal level of individual phenotypes, arising from the inherent properties of developing systems, constitutes a powerful source of causation in evolutionary change” (p.
 222).
 Likewise, the paleontologists Elisabeth Vrba and Niles Eldredge summarized this new developmentalist thinking by saying that “bias in the introduction of phenotypic variation may be more important to directional phenotypic evolution than sorting by selection.”
 [29]

 The authors raised the question of what might give developmental biases on the production of variation a legitimate causal status, i.e., the ability to “cause evolutionary trends or patterns.”
-The only accepted theory of evolutionary causation was that evolution is caused by the forces of population genetics, i.e., mass-action pressures acting on allele frequencies.
-They confronted the issue thus:
+The only accepted theory of causation was that evolution is caused by the forces of population genetics, i.e., mass-action pressures acting on allele frequencies.
+Maynard Smith et al. confronted the issue thus, invoking the prior art of Haldane and Fisher:

-Although they clearly call for a “reexamination”, they did not provide one, other than some vague suggestions of neutral evolution, which are unsatisfactory because proposing neutrality, though consistent with Haldane-Fisher reasoning, was not a satisfactory basis for claiming some special promise of evo-devo not included in standard thinking.
+Although they clearly call for a “reexamination”, they did not provide one, other than a vague suggestion of neutral evolution, which is unsatisfactory because a proposal based on neutrality, though consistent with Haldane-Fisher reasoning, is not a satisfactory foundation for the claims of evo-devo.

 Another way of articulating the prior art would be to point to the verbal theories noted above, e.g., the highly developed example of Vrba and Eldredge (1984).[2]
 Is the population-genetic theory of Yampolsky and Stoltzfus (2001) an obvious improvement on this verbal theory?
 Does it merely supply the math that would be obvious from reading Vrba and Eldredge?
-Again, we can answer this question by reading Maynard Smith, et al (1985), because they are clearly representing the verbal theory from evo-devo, of which Pere Alberch (one of the authors) had helped to promote.
+Again, we can answer this question by reading Maynard Smith, et al (1985), because they are clearly representing the verbal theory from evo-devo that Pere Alberch (one of the authors) promoted.
 So, if a population-genetic theory of arrival biases was an obvious clarification of this verbal theory, then Pere Alberch could have asked John Maynard Smith and Russ Lande to translate his verbal theory so as to yield a proper population-genetic grounding for his claims.
 Clearly that did not happen.

 I could cite some other examples, but the case could be made entirely on Maynard Smith, et al. (1985).
 Why does a single paper make such a strong case?
 First, the author list includes a set of people who are clearly experts on the relevant topics.
 Second, the authors were clearly focused on the right issue, and were clearly motivated to find a theory to account for the efficacy of biases in variation to influence the course of evolution, arguably the central claim of the paper.
 Third, this was a seminal paper that got lots of attention and became highly cited (today: 1800 citations).
 This means that hundreds of other experts must have read and discussed the paper: if this particular set of 9 authors had missed something, others would have pointed it out in response.
-Instead, years later, critics such as Reeve and Sherman (1993) complained that Maynard Smith, et al. had never provided an evolutionary mechanism.
+Instead, years later, critics such as Reeve and Sherman (1993) complained that Maynard Smith, et al. simply re-state the idea of developmental biases in variation, without an evolutionary mechanism linking these biased inputs to biased outputs.

-Thus, experts in the field of evolutionary biology confronted the issue of how biases in variation could act as a population-genetic cause, and these experts cited the prior art of Haldane and Fisher and the verbal claims of the developmentalists, but they did not find a causal grounding for these internalist claims in a population-genetic theoory of arrival biases.
+Thus, experts confronted the issue of how biases in variation could act as a population-genetic cause, citing the prior art of Haldane and Fisher.
+They repeated some of the verbal claims of the developmentalists, but they did not find a causal grounding for these claims in a population-genetic theoory of arrival biases.

 More non-obviousness with Maynard Smith and Kauffman

 The way we would explain this today is that the genetic code is a genotype-phenotype map that assigns more codon genotypes to certain amino-acid phenotypes.
 Because these amino acids occupy a greater volume of the sequence-space of genotypic possibilities, they have more mutational arrows pointed at them from other parts of sequence space: this makes them more findable by an evolutionary process that explores sequence space (or genotype space) via mutations.
-Because of this effect of findability or “the arrival of the frequent”, the amino acids with the most codons will tend to be the most common in proteins.
-This argument does not require neutrality, but merely a process subject to the kinetics of introduction.
+Because of this phenomenon of differential findability reflecting what Ard Louis calls “the arrival of the frequent”, the amino acids with the most codons will tend to be the most common in proteins.
+This argument does not require neutrality, but merely a process subject to the kinetics of introduction, i.e., it is an argument about kinetic bias.
 The form of the argument maps to a more general argument about the findability of intrinsically likely phenotypes, which is one of the meanings of Kauffman’s (1993) concept of self-organization.

 Maynard Smith literally invented the concept of sequence space (Maynard Smith, 1970).
 He also knew about King’s codon argument, which he quoted it in his 1975 book, in a passage contrasting the neutralist and selectionist views: